 What is Google Analytics 4?

-More than half of those surveyed say simply managing the volume of data is a huge challenge.
-Their data is siloed with different teams and the analytics tools they’ve used in the past haven’t been able to keep up.
+More than half of those surveyed say simply managing the volume of data is a considerable challenge.
+Their data is siloed with different teams, and the analytics tools they’ve used in the past haven’t been able to keep up.